gardenlinux/gardenlinux/docs/01_developers/ocm/high-level-design.md

 ## OCI+OCM hybrid Implementation

-Easy to achieve, since OCM can reference artefacts from OCI.
+Easy to achieve, since OCM can reference artefacts from any other OCI registry.
 If OCI Implementation is selected as first target, a follow up OCM implementation can reference those OCI artefacts.